-This methodology is similar to previously approved ACR IFM methodology by Finite Carbon Corporation in that it quantifies GHG emission reductions resulting from forest carbon projects that reduce emissions by exceeding baseline management practice levels.
+This methodology is similar to a previously approved ACR IFM methodology developed by Finite Carbon Corporation1 in that it quantifies GHG emission reductions resulting from forest carbon projects that reduce emissions by exceeding baseline management practice levels.

-The discount rate assumptions for calculating NPV vary by ownership class (Table 1, Section C1) and include the previous IFM Finite Carbon methodology for Private Industrial timberlands (6%).
+The discount rate assumptions for calculating NPV vary by ownership class (see Table 1, Section C1) and include the 6% rate for private industrial timberlands from the earlier IFM methodology.
 Actual landowner discount rate assumptions are typically not publicized in the scientific literature and companies, individuals, and organizations by and large do not share the values they use.
-However, approximate discount rates can be in-directly estimated by using forest economic theory and the age-class structure distribution of different U.S. forest ownership classes.
+However, approximate discount rates can be indirectly estimated by using forest economic theory and the age-class structure distribution of different U.S. forest ownership classes.